← Back to Blog

 Die Material Requirements

-Tungsten Carbide Is Non-Negotiable
+Tungsten Carbide Is Strongly Recommended

 • Ultra-fine grain (0.3–0.5μm) for maximum hardness and wear resistance